telefonicaid/fiware-cygnus/cygnus-twitter/README.md

 cygnus-twitter.sources.twitter-source.accessToken = xxxxxxxx
 cygnus-twitter.sources.twitter-source.accessTokenSecret = xxxxxxxx
 # ============================================
-# OrionHDFSSink configuration
+# NGSIHDFSSink configuration
 # channel name from where to read notification events
 cygnus-twitter.sinks.hdfs-sink.channel = hdfs-channel
 # sink class, must not be changed
-cygnus-twitter.sinks.hdfs-sink.type = com.telefonica.iot.cygnus.sinks.OrionHDFSSink
+cygnus-twitter.sinks.hdfs-sink.type = com.telefonica.iot.cygnus.sinks.NGSIHDFSSink
 # true if the grouping feature is enabled for this sink, false otherwise
 cygnus-twitter.sinks.hdfs-sink.enable_grouping = false
 # true if lower case is wanted to forced in all the element names, false otherwise